 Yercaud is about 230 km from the city of Bangalore.
 It is a popular destination for hiking, camping, and photography.
 Visitors will be able to experience the scenic beauty of the area, as well as explore plantations of cardamom, black pepper, and tea.
 Yercaud is also home to spotted deer, jackals, and endemic reptiles.

-Munnar, located about 42 km from Bangalore, is another popular destination.
+Munnar, located about 42 km from Bangalore, is another popular destination to visit if you are looking for Places to Visit in Bangalore.
 It is a hill station that is known for its exclusive scenic beauty and lush green tea plantations.
 There are many popular attractions, including the famous Pothamedu viewpoint and Echo point.
 Munnar can be reached via a taxi or bus.

 Another hill station near Bangalore that offers a number of activities is Coorg.
 This affluent destination is surrounded by imposing mountains and is known for its perpetually misty climate.
 It is also known as the “Scotland of India” for its lush greenery and exotic scenery.
 If you are planning a weekend getaway from the city, you’ll want to stay in a deluxe hotel or in a lodge.

 Yelagiri is another lesser known hill station near Bangalore that offers many activities and is a great place to go on an adventure vacation.
 The hill is home to a variety of rare flora and fauna and is also the source of some of the world’s best honey.
 Other popular tourist attractions in Yelagiri include Jalagamparai Waterfalls, Punganoor Lake Park, and the Jalagandeeswarar Temple.